harrybergin24/Trading-Volatility/README.md

 |[Backtest](<Variance_swap_trading/backtest.md>)|Back testing on S&P 500| 0.19 Sharpe ratio |
 |[Conculsions](<Variance_swap_trading/Conculsions.md>)|Explanations for the results| 0.43 Sharpe ratio when applied to the Nasdaq |

+I have updated this to forecast volatitilty using GARCH(1,1).

 ## VRP Trading with gamma hedging